Leo125Jan/ASRS/README.md

 4. Open website

 #### Motor Control
 Configuratint every sensor & motor with wire、driver and circuit board.
-Then, using Gpio pinout of Raspberry Pi to control.
+Then, using gpio pinout of Raspberry Pi to control.

 ## Usage